grafana/k6-docs/grafana-cloud/docs/sources/cloud-scripting-extras/cloud-load-zones.md

 ---
 title: Cloud load zones
-description: You can run k6 on the following AWS cloud regions.
+description: You can run cloud tests from the following AWS cloud regions.
 weight: 302
 ---

 # Cloud load zones

+You can run your tests from the following load zones:

 - US East (Ohio) - **DEFAULT** `amazon:us:columbus`
 - Africa (Cape Town) `amazon:sa:cape town`